mrarvind90/fcc-sudoku-solver/README.md

 ## Technologies Used
 - **Client Side:**
     - HTML: Provides the structure of the web pages.
-    - CSS with Bootstrap: Adds styling and responsive design to the user interface.
+    - CSS: Adds styling and responsive design to the user interface.
     - Vanilla JavaScript: Implements the client-side functionality for unit conversion.

 - **Server Side:**